jingnanshi/kickass-get/README.md

 # Kickass Scraper

 A scrapper for Kickass torrents (kat.cr).
 Provides command-line tools to scrap top torrents in given categories.
-Users can then store data in file for mass-download.
+Users can then store data in file for mass-download, or choose one magnet link to show on terminal.

 Users can choose to export all data related to torrents in a csv file or only export magnet links.

 # Features
 * All Kat.cr categories supported: movies, books, music, anime, games, tv, new, apps, xxx and other.